Mummanajagadeesh/TCAD-PROJECTS/README.md

 ## Tools

 - **SPROCESS** – simulating semiconductor fabrication steps like oxidation, implantation, and diffusion
-- **SDE (Sentaurus Device Editor)** – used as an alternative to SPROCESS for manual device structure and doping setup
+- **SDE (Sentaurus Device Editor)** – used as an alternative to SPROCESS for manual device structure & doping setup
 - **SDEVICE** – simulating electrical behavior and solving semiconductor equations
 - **SVISUAL** – visualizing results like potential, doping, and carrier densities
 - **SWB (Sentaurus Workbench)** – managing and running TCAD simulation projects